 Who are the Staff who are working at the Camps?

 Many CampCo Staff are off-season teachers, substitute teachers, college and high school students.
 Many staff are studying to be teachers, recreation professionals, or similar professions.
 Since CampCo is a great place to work, many new staff tend to be family, friends and former co-workers of our returning Staff.
-We attempt to have an even number of male and female staff, although we often have more females due to the higher number of qualified female applicants.
+We attempt to have an even number of male and female staff.

 What sort of screening occurs prior to the Camp Staff being hired?
 What background checks are done on the Camp Staff?

 Potential CampCo Staff participate in an intensive face-to-face interviews and a group interview where applicants will be asked to participate in active games as well as run their own game with the group.
 Those applying to be a Site Director will also participate in written projects.
 CampCo Management contacts several previous employers, references, professors, etc… Upon hire, CampCo Staff are fingerprinted and must pass Department of Justice and FBI background checks before they can work with children.

 What sort of training do the Camp Staff receive?

 All of our Camp Staff participate in a minimum of 30 hours of Training per year including Camp Games, Songs, Crafts and other Recreational Activities, CampCo Policies & Procedures, Child Abuse, CPR, First Aid, Basic Water Rescue and Emergency Situations, disease transmission prevention, Sexual Harrasment and other camp-related subjects.

 In addition, Site Directors will participate in an 8 hours of Management Training each year.

 What are the Ratios of Staff to Children?